 Employees who don’t stick around might cost you a lot of money.
 Not only is hiring process tiresome for managers and leaders, it takes time and resources to educate new people.
 That is why, it’s very important to make the right decision when hiring.
 Because a “happily ever after” is a lot cheaper than swiping for a new employee every year.

 Ban e-mail to improve communication in the workplace

 The invention of email has definitely been one of the turning points in the way we handle communication in the workplace.

-Who do we owe the credit for?
-We should say thanks to Shiva Ayyadurai.
-He holds the first copyright for "EMAIL" — a system he began building in 1978 at just 14 years of age.
+Who do we owe the credit to?
+We should thank Shiva Ayyadurai.
+He holds the first copyright for “EMAIL” — a system he began building in 1978 at just 14 years of age.